Paper Writing and Basement Dwelling

 This post discusses the paper writing process without access to a library or even the ability to leave my house.
-This content uses referral links.

 The semester is quickly wrapping up, and I’m growing concerned about my ability to finish all these papers in time.
 The days are all starting to run together, and I’ve had to modify my paper writing process to keep up.
 I’ve spent nearly every waking hour—of which there have been plenty—writing.